III B Society

 Pool of issues comprises all phenomena demanding general recognition.

-They are public because of the universals of dignity, truth, knowledge, equality and codetermination.
+They are public by the universals of human dignity, truth, knowledge and codetermination.

 Scaled up intent is to arrive at a durable society with efficient problem-conflict solving.

 5d3) Conceptions range from a pedagogic to a news to a manipulative forum.